daniiiol/AnnOtter.WayToSecureExchange/README.md

 #### Generating and Encrypting the Secret
 1. **Alice's Input:** Alice begins the process by entering her secret information into the application's text field.

-1. **Generation of a Random Key:** When Alice clicks the "Generate" button, a 64-character random passphrase is generated and the application creates a PBKDF2-based crypto key with SHA256 and 1000 iterations.
+1. **Generation of a Random Key:** When Alice clicks the "Generate" button, a random CryptoKey is generated using the `generateKey()` Method of [SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/generateKey).

-1. **AES-GCM Encryption:** This random key is utilized to encrypt Alice's secret text using the AES-GCM encryption method.
-Notably, all these operations are conducted within the user's web browser, leveraging the Web Crypto API.
+1. **AES-GCM Encryption:** This random CryptoKey is utilized to encrypt Alice's secret text using the AES-GCM algorithm.
+Notably, all these operations are conducted within the user's web browser, leveraging the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).

 #### Uploading and Storing the Encrypted Data
 1. **Uploading to the Application Server:** The encrypted ciphertext is then uploaded to an application server.

 1. **Confirmation by the API:** The server's API confirms the successful upload, and Alice can compare the SHA256 hash of the application server's response with her locally stored hash.

-1. **Secondary Encryption on the Server:** To prevent potential data leaks caused by database access, the application server further encrypts the received ciphertext using ChaCha20Poly1305.
+1. **Secondary Encryption on the Server:** To prevent potential data leaks caused by database access, the application server further encrypts the received ciphertext using [ChaCha20Poly1305](https://learn.microsoft.com/en-us/dotnet/api/system.security.cryptography.chacha20poly1305?view=net-7.0).
 The 256 bit key for ChaCha20 and Poly1305 is exclusively stored on the application server.

 ### Sharing with Bob